riikkano/adventofcode2022/learning_diary.md

 # Learning diary

-This document summarizes of what I have learned during this challenge.
+This document summarizes what I have learned during this challenge.

 ## Days 01-03

 Problems felt achievable but I had some issues with applying the correct syntax.
-Some time was also wasted into logical errors in code or just not understanding the problem correctly.
-The time of completing both parts stayed around two hours, (except the first day took only an hour).
+Some time was also wasted on logical errors in code or just not understanding the problem correctly.
+The time completing both parts stayed around two hours, (except the first day took only an hour).
 I decided not to polish my code too much, but to apply the lessons learned during the day to the next day.

 I learned